usf-cs272-spring2022/usf-cs272-spring2022.github.io/_exams/retake-logistics.md

 However, if the exam uses random variants of each question, it is possible students will see a different variant on the retake attempt.
 Students should pay close attention to each question before copying a response from the original attempt into the retake attempt.

-If the exam included code snippet questions setup via Github Classroom, students may modify the exact same repository for the exam retake.
+If the exam included code snippet questions setup via GitHub Classroom, students may modify the exact same repository for the exam retake.

 ## Modality